50 Dogs, One Pack, One Purpose

 Reflecting on the day, Brian shared:

-Dog owners trusted the process.
-Volunteers helped coordinate movement and spacing.
-Family and friends showed up in support.
-And the dogs — each with their own personality — moved together as a group.
+And the dogs — each with their own personality — moved together with surprising rhythm.

 What It Takes to Move as One Pack